Takeaway

 The truth about writing a motivation letter is that there is no need to do so.
 It has been done already.
 It’s called a job posting.

-Job postings explain what the job entails, who the company is looking for, and what are the responsibilities.
+Job postings explain what the job entails, whom the company is looking for, and what the responsibilities are.

-All you need to do is to take this information and rewrite it in the form of a motivation letter.
+All you need to do is to take this information and rewrite it in the form of a motivation letter (or ask ChatGPT to do it for you).
 The closer the motivation letter is to the job posting, the more chances you have to obtain an interview.

 A motivation letter should not outline how motivated you are.
 Rather, it should outline how well you will fix the specific problems of the company.